Bellota

 Bellota is a genus of jumping spiders that was first described by George Peckham & Elizabeth Peckham in 1892.
 It is similar in appearance to the genus Chirothecia, but has a narrower cephalothorax and a shorter eye area.
+The type species was later designated as Bellota peckhami Galiano, 1978, from a male specimen previously misidentied by the Peckham's as Bellota formicina (Taczanowski, 1878), per Galiano, 1978.

+Distribution

+Most species of Balmaceda are found in South America with one also in Central America (Panama), and two in North America (United States of America).
+Two others with a notably disjunct distribution in Pakistan described by Dyal, 1935 can be of questionable affinity.